ttytango/nology-challenge/README.md

 # nology-challenge

-## How to install
+## How to use this repo and view the project

-### Method 1
-1)
-- Clone repository onto your local device.

-- Open the nology-challenge folder and then open up index.html file in your browser.

-This method will load fastest, as it will ignore scss code, which has already been compiled in to css file, with the js script stored in the index.js file.

-### Method 2

 This method assumes you have node and npm installed on your device.
 It will allow you to view the sass/scss and make changes should you wish to play around with the styling.
+Due to the extensive scss files, it will have a longer load time.
+Merely opening up the index.html file without running the following scripts will mean that the font-awesome icons will not appear.